Bifurcation and chaos in nonlinear Lindblad equations: Discussion and Conclusion

-By adjusting the direction and strength of $\boldsymbol{B}$, any vector $\boldsymbol{r}$ can be realized.
-Consequently, by building a suitable environment that leads to a changing $\boldsymbol{B}$ (and possibly also $T$), any time evolution of the density matrix $\dm$ can be realized.
-The only requirement is that there is a time scale separation between a fast thermal flipping of the spin and a slow change of $\boldsymbol{B}$ and $T$ so that the spin is always in thermal equilibrium with the present values of $\boldsymbol{B}$ and $T$.
 In such a situation, the density matrix is well defined at every moment in time, as is also argued by authors working in the field of NMR \cite{paniagua2006physical}.
 A system that leads to a chaotic equation of motion for the density matrix of the spin can be built in the following way: First, one constructs a electromechanical device that leads to a chaotic equation of motion in spherical coordinates $r$, $\theta$, $\phi$ of the end point of an arm of variable length and orientation.
 Then one mounts a magnet on the end of this arm such that the field points inwards in radial direction, and one places the quantum spin system in the center at $r=0$.
 The direction and strength of the magnetic field at the location of the spin are then fixed by the angle $(\theta,\phi)$ and radius $r$ respectively.
 This means that the equation of motion of the electromechanical device translates into an equation of motion of the magnetic field at the center, and this in turn translates into an equation of motion of the type \eqref{eq_Lindblad_components} for the density matrix of the spin.